CryoGARS-Glaciology/ICESat2-AlpineSnow/README.md

 This workflow calculates snow depth by comparing snow-on ICESat-2 observations to a independently collected snow-free reference DTM.

 This repository contains codes to:
-- Download ICESat-2 ATL06 data from ATL08 ground classified photons from an ROI with a desired CRS using the Sliderule-Earth data processing package
+- Calculate and download ICESat-2 ATL06-like data calculated using ATL08 ground classified photons within an input ROI with a desired CRS using the Sliderule-Earth data processing package
-- Transform a reference DTM raster to a desired ROI
+- Transform a reference DTM raster to a desired CRS
 - Classify ICESat-2 segments as snow-free or snow covered using a snow cover map
 - Coregister ICESat-2 transects and a snow-free reference DTM using either agregated or individual ICESat-2 overpasses
 - Calculate comparitive snow depth from coregistered ICESat-2 returns and snow-free DTMs